J-Mathers/Castle/README.md

 Beyond this it functions much like any other password manager.

-The interface is a simple dashboard style and fairly self explanatory.
+The interface is a simple and intuitive dashboard style.

 You can generate passwords from a selection of character sets and easily copy these back and forth between the manager and your applications.